surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Local Function

 Custom function is a block of code (Series of statements which intended to a particular task) with submitted inputs and derivable output.
-It will ease-up the process of calculations when a series of statements or actions to be repeated on a set of values and output to be derived.
+It will ease-up the process of calculations when a series of statements or actions to be repeated on set of values and output to be derived.
 BiPlus supports local function which can be written inside the function body:
 ```
 /*START*/
 function fname(param1, param2, param3 ..ParamN)